Residue sums for superconformal indices: Introduction

 At present, most of the progress in constructing the non-graviton operators is on a case-by-case basis.
 Indeed, by looking at the difference between the full and graviton index up to a finite order in the expansion, it is difficult to determine more structural features of the non-graviton spectrum.
 Ideally, one would like to write a closed form formula for the difference between the full and graviton index.
 As far as we are aware, this has only been achieved for the so-called BMN subsector of the $\mathcal{N}=4$ $SU(2)$ theory \cite{Choi:2023znd,Choi:2023vdm,Gadde:2025yoa}.

-With the above motivation in mind, in this paper we focus on developing closed form formulas for the full superconformal index.
+With this motivation in mind, in this paper we focus on developing closed form formulas for the full superconformal index.
 We are particularly inspired by Spiridonov's elliptic beta integral \eqref{eq:intro-spir-ell-int}.
-This formula allows one to express a highly redundant formula for the index of the UV SQCD description, in a very economical manner, manifesting only its strongly coupled (BPS) spectrum in the IR.
+This formula allows one to express a highly redundant formula, reflecting the BPS spectrum of the UV-free SQCD description, in a more economical manner, manifesting only the strongly coupled BPS spectrum in the IR (in this case, corresponding to the index of a Seiberg--dual free theory).
 One can ask if similar formulas could exist for the $\mathcal{N}=4$ theory.
-Even though the coupling of the $\mathcal{N}=4$ theory does not flow, one can still tune the Yang-Mills coupling.
-In particular, when one tunes the coupling from $g=0$ to $g\neq 0$, operators which were BPS saturated in the free theory can develop anomalous dimensions, and as a consequence lift from the BPS spectrum \cite{Kinney:2005ej,Grant:2008sk}.

-For the $\mathcal{N}=4$ $SU(N)$ theory, the analogue of the left hand side of \eqref{eq:intro-spir-ell-int} is the following expression:
+A priori, there is an obvious distinction: the coupling of the $\mathcal{N}=4$ theory does not flow and the theory is non-free for all but the ($S$--dual) images of $g=0$.
+However, as one tunes the Yang-Mills coupling, say from $g=0$ to $g\neq 0$, operators which were BPS saturated in the free theory can develop anomalous dimensions and therefore lift from the BPS spectrum \cite{Kinney:2005ej,Grant:2008sk}.
+One could still ask whether there exists a formula for the index which (more) faithfully represents the BPS spectrum at non-zero coupling.
+In more detail, for the $\mathcal{N}=4$ $SU(N)$ theory, the analogue of the left hand side of \eqref{eq:intro-spir-ell-int} is of the form:

 where $\mathcal{H}^{\text{ext}}_{g=0}$ is the extended space of 1/16 BPS states in the free $\mathcal{N}=4$ theory, containing all matrix degrees of freedom, and the integral over $SU(N)$, with the invariant Haar measure, projects onto gauge singlets.
-We are instead after another, more minimal expression for the index which manifests the BPS spectrum at non-zero (or even strong) coupling.
-That is, we are after an expression of the schematic form
+We are instead after another, more minimal expression for the index which manifests (aspects of) the BPS spectrum at non-zero coupling.
+That is, we are after an expression of the schematic form\footnote{See also \cite{Eager:2018czl}, which addresses a similar question in the context of $\mathcal{N}=1$ SQCD.}